axenlarde/PHORKPE/readme.txt

 	+ The device name is used for JTAPI request
 	+ The Key Press Profile, list the key to send to the phone
 - KeyPressProfileList.xml :
-	+ List the key press profile
+	+ List the key press profiles
-	+ A key press profile list the key to send to the phone
+	+ A key press profile is a list of key to send to the phone
-	+ You can also add pause
+	+ You can also add pause and ask for a phone reset
 - configfile.xml :
 	+ List the software parameters